-Seasonal trends may cause our quarterly operating results to fluctuate which may adversely affect the market price of our common stock.
+Seasonal trends may cause our quarterly operating results to fluctuate, making period-to-period comparisons of our operating results meaningless.

-We have experienced significant variations in the revenue, expenses and operating results from quarter to quarter and such variations are likely to continue.
+We have experienced significant variations in the revenue, expenses and operating results from quarter to quarter and these variations are likely to continue.
 We believe that fluctuations in the number of orders being placed from quarter to quarter are principally attributable to the buying patterns and budgeting cycles of television operators and broadcast companies, the primary buyers of the digital advertising systems and broadcast systems, respectively.
 We expect that there will continue to be fluctuations in the number and value of orders received.
-As a result, our results of operations have in the past and likely will, at least in the near future, fluctuate in accordance with such purchasing activity.
-Operating expenses also vary with the number, timing and significance of our new product and product enhancement introductions and those of our competitors, increased competition, the gain or loss of significant customers, the hiring of new personnel and general economic conditions.
-All of the above factors are difficult for us to forecast, and these or other factors may materially adversely affect our business, financial condition and results of operations for one quarter or a series of quarters.
-Only a small portion of our expenses vary with revenues in the short-term and there would likely be a material adverse effect on our operating results if future revenues are lower than expectations.
+As a result, our results of operations have in the past and likely will, at least in the near future, fluctuate in accordance with this purchasing activity making period-to-period comparisons of our operating results meaningless.
+In addition, because these factors are difficult for us to forecast, our business, financial condition and results of operations for one quarter or a series of quarters may be adversely affected and below the expectations of public market analysts and investors, resulting in a decrease in the market price of our common stock.

-Due to the lengthy sales cycle involved in the sale of our products, our quarterly results may vary and make period-to-period comparisons of our operating results meaningless.
+Due to the lengthy sales cycle involved in the sale of our products, our quarterly results may vary and should not be relied on as an indication of future performance.

 Digital video, movie and broadcast products are relatively complex and their purchase generally involves a significant commitment of capital, with attendant delays frequently associated with large capital expenditures and implementation procedures within an organization.
-Moreover, the purchase of such products typically requires coordination and agreement among a potential customer's corporate headquarters and its regional and local operations.
+Moreover, the purchase of these products typically requires coordination and agreement among a potential customer's corporate headquarters and its regional and local operations.
 For these and other reasons, the sales cycle associated with the purchase of our digital video, movie and broadcast products are typically lengthy and subject to a number of significant risks, including customer's budgetary constraints and internal acceptance reviews, over which we have little or no control.
-Based upon all of the foregoing, we believe that our quarterly revenues, expenses and operating results are likely to vary significantly in the future, that period-to-period comparisons of our results of operations are not necessarily meaningful and that, in any event, such comparisons should not be relied upon as indications of future performance.
+Based upon all of the foregoing, we believe that our quarterly revenues, expenses and operating results are likely to vary significantly in the future, that period-to-period comparisons of our results of operations are not necessarily meaningful and that, in any event, these comparisons should not be relied upon as indications of future performance.